-Our Creative Director Chris Hill discusses how you can cultivate your creative genius through your passions, hobbies and other imaginative endeavours that help you ‘hatch’ ideas.
+Our Creative Director Chris Hill discusses how you can cultivate your creative genius through your passions and hobbies, to help you ‘hatch’ ideas.

 I’m going to tell you a little story about the day-to-day lives of the individuals working at Wyatt International, so that you will start to look at the process differently, and find a way to unlock your creative powers.

 The wall of weekly wins

 On the fourth floor of our building, located on Francis street, sits a delightful bunch of hardworking and passionate people who make up our Client Service team.
 Take a quick look around and you’ll soon notice the words “Weekly wins” scrawled on a whiteboard.
 Now, at this point, our story starts to take a light-hearted and humorous turn.

 Upon closer inspection, you’ll see scribbles of the team’s weekly wins include (but are not limited to);